Chapter 24: A Vixen For The Night

 They entered the bar at the peak of the lunch rush.
 It was packed with Mobians and a few Humans who kept to themselves in a corner.
 They watched as one of their own bravely made their way to a karaoke stage at the far end of the bar.

-Scanning through the throng, Tails spotted a lone yak with a weathered face sitting at the bar counter, nursing a drink, his head hung low.
-“That’s probably our guy,” he pointed out to Cosmo.
+Scanning through the throng, Cosmo spotted a lone yak with a weathered face sitting at the bar counter, nursing a drink, his head hung low.
+“That’s probably our guy,” she pointed out to Tails.

 They approached and Cosmo tapped his shoulder.
 “Excuse me,” she said in a honey-like tone.
 “Are you the father of the girl at the clothing shop?”